Optional override for Join, to search Domain Controller (instead of requiring Global Catalog)

 Note: The destination port should never be the Global Catalog (GC) port, 3268/3269 as these are read only ports.

 If the connection Sync/Join Mode (on the Destination tab) is set to Create, then the destination DC may also be a GC, but this is not required.
-In this case, the Destination port should only ever be the writable ports 389 or 636 (SSL), considered the DC ports.
+In this case, the Destination port should only ever be the writable ports 389 or 636 (SSL/TLS), considered the DC ports.

 However, if the connection Sync/Join Mode is Join or Both (Create/Join), the Destination port should still be 389 or 636, but the Destination DC is (by default) required to also be a GC.
 With any Sync/Join Mode that seeks to join with existing Destination objects, UnitySync automatically queries on the Destination GC port.